Paul Johnstone: 1956 tour to Australia and New Zealand

 Two major tours came to South Africa before Johnstone represented South Africa again.
 He failed to play in the four Tests against the 1953 touring Australians and the four Test matches played against the 1955 touring British Lions due to the fact that he was at that time studying law in Oxford.
 During his three years at Oxford, he was awarded a Blue each year; and in 1954–55 he was captain of Oxford University RFC.
 In 1956 the Springboks undertook a tour of Australia and New Zealand, and Johnstone was selected in the touring party.
 As well as the club and representative games, South Africa played six Tests, two against Australia and four against the New Zealand 'All Blacks'.

 Johnstone played in the first Test against Australia, in his favoured position of right wing; South Africa won 9–0.
 He missed the second and final Test against Australia, but was back in the squad for the first Test against New Zealand on 14 July.
 South Africa were beaten 6–10, it was Johnstone's first loss at international level.
 Despite the loss, Johnstone was back for the second Test against the All Blacks, this time a win for South Africa.
-Johnstone was absent from the third New Zealand Test, in which the Springboks lost 10–17, and he was re-drafted in for the final Test.
+Johnstone was absent from the third New Zealand Test, in which the Springboks lost 17–10, and he was brought back for the final Test.
 South Africa lost the game, and the series against New Zealand, and Johnstone never represented South Africa at international level again.